3 Check your knowledge quiz

 At hotels and resorts the Front Desk receptionist and Housekeeping play important roles in providing services to guests.
 Good communications are essential between Reception and Housekeeping.

-Drag and drop the things a receptionist may do at Check-In.
+Drag and drop the things a housekeeper does.

 inspects rooms